+Cash used in investing activities was \$302.8 million for the year ended December 31, 2016 compared to \$155.4 million for the same period in 2015 and was related to acquisitions, as well as fixed asset additions for new child care centers, maintenance and refurbishments in our existing centers, and continued investments in technology, equipment and furnishings.
+During the year ended December 31, 2016, the Company used \$228.7 million to acquire 102 centers, as well as a provider of back-up care in the United States, compared to 57 centers acquired in 2015 for \$77.6 million, which is the primary driver to the increase in cash used in investing activities.

 Cash used in investing activities was \$155.4 million for the year ended December 31, 2015 compared to \$78.0 million for the same period in 2014 and was related to fixed asset additions for new child care centers, maintenance and refurbishments in our existing centers, and continued investments in technology, equipment and furnishings, as well as investments in acquisitions.
-The Company acquired 57 centers in 2015 for \$77.6 million compared to five centers in 2014 for \$13.2 million, which is the primary driver to the increase in cash used in investing activities.
+The Company acquired 57 centers in 2015 for \$77.6 million compared to five centers in 2014 for \$13.2 million, which was the primary driver to the increase in cash used in investing activities.
 Cash used in investing activities in 2014 related primarily to fixed asset additions.
-The increase in fixed asset additions of \$11.6 million to \$77.8 million in 2015 related to investments in new child care centers.
+The investment in fixed asset additions in 2015 increased \$11.6 million to \$77.8 million from \$66.2 million in the prior year due to investments in new child care centers.

-Cash used in investing activities was \$78.0 million for the year ended December 31, 2014 compared to \$201.1 million for the same period in 2013 and was related to fixed asset additions for new child care centers, maintenance and refurbishments in our existing centers, and continued investments in technology, equipment and furnishings, as well as investments in acquisitions.
-The Company acquired five centers in 2014 for \$13.2 million compared to 114 centers for \$129.8 million in the prior year, which is the primary driver to the reduction in cash used in investing activities.
-Cash used in investing activities in 2014 related primarily to fixed asset additions.
-The investment in fixed asset additions in 2014 was relatively consistent with 2013.

-We estimate that we will spend approximately \$80 to \$90 million in 2016 on fixed asset additions related to new child care centers, maintenance and refurbishments in our existing centers and continued investments in technology and equipment.
+We estimate that we will spend approximately \$90 to \$100 million in 2017 on fixed asset additions related to new child care centers, maintenance and refurbishments in our existing centers and continued investments in technology and equipment.
 As part of our growth strategy, we also expect to continue to make selective acquisitions, which may vary in size and which are less predictable in terms of the timing and amount of the capital requirements.